-- The sponsor/co-sponsor may sponsor supervise no more than two AHA-funded Predoctoral Fellows and two AHA-funded Postdoctoral Fellows (pre-doctoral and postdoctoral) at the same time concurrently.
+- The mentor/sponsor may supervise no more than four AHA-funded fellows (pre-doctoral and/or postdoctoral) at the same time.
+This restriction does not apply to co-mentors/co-sponsors.
 Fellows who are part of an AHA Strategically Focused Research Network are excluded.

 Peer Review Criteria

-- Does the applicant have potential for a research career?
+- Does the applicant have the potential for a research career?